How To Find Radius Of A Sphere With Volume

 6. Double-Check Your Work

-Before finalizing your answer, double-check your calculations to ensure that you haven't made any mistakes.
-Review the formula, the input values, and the steps you followed to arrive at the final result.
+Before finalizing your answer, double-check your calculations to confirm that you haven't made any mistakes.
+Which means review the formula, the input values, and the steps you followed to arrive at the final result.
 It's always a good practice to have someone else review your work, especially in critical applications.

 Real-world example: If you're calculating the amount of material needed to manufacture a batch of spherical products, double-checking your radius calculation can prevent costly errors and waste.